jnoriega232/osticket-prereqs/README.md

 <p>

-**Next:** Within your virtual machine using the installation files link, download and install:
+**Step 3:** Within your virtual machine using the installation files link, download and install:
 - PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
 - Rewrite Module (rewrite_amd64_en-US.msi)

-**Next:** Create the directory C:\PHP.
+**Step 4:** Create the directory C:\PHP.
 <p align="center">
 <img src="https://i.imgur.com/wQREDcc.png" height="50%" width="50%" alt="osTicket Prereqs and Installation"/>
 </p>
 <p align="center">

-**Next:** From the installation files, download and install PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP.
+**Step 5:** From the installation files, download and install PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP.
 To do so, find php-7.3.8-nts-Win32-VC15-x86.zip in the Downloads folder, right click and say extract all.
 You will browse to make the destination your C:\PHP folder.

 <p>
 <img src="https://i.imgur.com/h6Y5org.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-**Next:** From the installation files, download and install VC_redist.x86.exe.
+**Step 6:** From the installation files, download and install VC_redist.x86.exe.

-**Next:** From the installation files, download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi).
+**Step 7:** From the installation files, download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi).
 Choose Setup Type: Typical.
 Make sure to check the box "launch the MySQL Instance Configuration Wizard" after install.
 Continue setting up --> Next --> Standard Configuration --> check "Install As Windows Service" and leave Service Name MySQL --> You will then need to make some credentials.
 For the sake of this lab, we will use the username root and the password as Password1.
 Lastly, Execute.

-**Next:** Open Internet Information Services (IIS) as an Admin --> double click PHP Manager --> register PHP from within IIS by selecting "Register new PHP version" --> browse C drive --> PHP --> select "php-cgi".
+**Step 8:** Open Internet Information Services (IIS) as an Admin --> double click PHP Manager --> register PHP from within IIS by selecting "Register new PHP version" --> browse C drive --> PHP --> select "php-cgi".

 <p align="center">
 <img src="https://i.imgur.com/Nf7FMrv.png" height="40%" width="40%" alt="osTicket Prereqs and Installation"/>